seek-oss/aec/README.md

-# AWS Swiss Army Knife
+# AWS Easy CLI

+_"Doesn't do much, easily"_

 CLI tools for doing things on AWS easier.
 Defaults for your account only need to be supplied once via a config file, which supports multiple profiles (eg: for different regions).

 Currently includes:

-* EC2 - list images, describe/launch/start/stop/terminate tagged instances with EBS volumes of any size.
+* EC2 - list images, describe/launch/start/stop/terminate instances with EBS volumes of any size, and your config tags.

 ## Install

-1. `make install` creates and installs the tools into a virtualenv located at `~/.virtualenvs/asak`
+1. `make install` creates and installs the tools into a virtualenv located at `~/.virtualenvs/aec`
-1. Install the example config by running `make install-config` or install your organisation's provided config into `~/.asak/`
+1. Install the example config by running `make install-config` or install your organisation's provided config into `~/.aec/`
-1. Modify the config file at `~/.awak/config` and update any values as needed (eg: `additional_tags`)
+1. Modify the config file at `~/.aec/config` and update any values as needed (eg: `additional_tags`)

-[virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) whilst not required is very useful for switching into the asak virtualenv.
+[virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) whilst not required is very useful for switching into the aec virtualenv.

 ## EC2 Usage

-Activate the virtualenv, eg: `source ~/.virtualenvs/asak/bin/activate` or `workon asak` (if you have virtualenvwrapper installed).
+Activate the virtualenv, eg: `source ~/.virtualenvs/aec/bin/activate` or `workon aec` (if you have virtualenvwrapper installed).

 To see the help, run `ec2 -h`